Skip to content

 Installation

-1. Download: Visit the Releases page and download the latest release archive
+1. Download: Visit the Releases page and download the IDE-specific ZIP file:

 2. Extract: Unzip the downloaded file